Tabla: Muslim and Mughal origins

-This theory is based on the etymological links of the word tabla to the Arabic word tabl which means "drum".
+This theory is based on the etymological link between the word tabla and the Arabic word tabl, which means "drum".
 Beyond the root of the word, this proposal points to the documentary evidence that the Muslim armies had hundreds of soldiers on camels and horses carrying paired drums as they invaded the Indian subcontinent.
-They would beat these drums to scare the residents, the non-Muslim armies, their elephants and chariots, that they intended to attack.
-However, the war drums did not look or sound anything like tabla, they were large paired drums and were called naqqara (noise, chaos makers).
+They would beat these drums to scare the residents, the non-Muslim armies, their elephants and chariots, whom they intended to attack.
+However, the war drums did not look or sound anything like tabla; they were large, paired drums called naqqara ('noise, chaos makers').

-Another version states that Amir Khusraw, a musician patronized by Sultan Alauddin Khalji invented the tabla when he cut an Awaj drum, which used to be hourglass-shaped, into two parts.
-However, no painting or sculpture or document dated to his period supports it with this evidence, nor was it found in the list of musical instruments that were written down by Muslim historians.
-For example, Abul Fazi included a long list of musical instruments in his Ain-i-akbari written in the time of the 16th-century Mughal Emperor Akbar, the generous patron of music.
+Another version states that Amir Khusraw, a musician patronized by Sultan Alauddin Khalji, invented the tabla by cutting a hourglass-shaped awaj drum in half.
+However, no painting, sculpture, or document dated to his period supports this claim, nor was it found in the list of musical instruments recorded by Muslim historians.
+For example, Abul Fazi included a long list of musical instruments in his Ain-i-akbari written during the time of the 16th-century Mughal Emperor Akbar, the generous patron of music.
 Abul Fazi's list makes no mention of tabla.

-The third version credits the invention of tabla to the 18th-century musician, with a similar-sounding name Amir Khusru, where he is suggested to have cut a Pakhawaj into two to create tabla.
-Miniature paintings of this era show instruments that sort of look like tabla.
+The third version credits the invention of the tabla to the 18th-century musician with a similarly sounding name, Amir Khusru, who is said to have cut a pakhavaj in half to create a tabla.
+Miniature paintings of this era depict instruments that somewhat resemble the tabla.
 This theory implies that tabla emerged from within the Muslim community of Indian subcontinent and were not an Arabian import.
 However, scholars such as Neil Sorrell and Ram Narayan state that this legend of cutting a pakhawaj drum into two to make tabla drums "cannot be given any credence".